TolsonA/SpaceCoast-Hurricane-Prediction/README.md

 ![alt text](Images/logistic_reg_chart.png)

+- The second model runs on AMO and sea level pressure for 3 stations.

+- Merida mean = 1013.46

+- Charleston mean = 1017.85

+- Nassau mean = 1015.03

 ## Historical Average Amount of All Cyclones per Month

 - The main foucs here is to show when we need to worry.